DimitrieStoica/anotherstoic.github.io/ec2.md

 > ECC memory is necessary for server infrastructure, and all the hardware underlying Amazon EC2 uses ECC memory

+> a STOP/RESTART of an EBS-backed EC2 always changes the underlying host computer

 ## Security ##
 - security groups
 - key pairs

 ## Pricing ##
 - when an EC2 dedicated instance is stopped, you are charged a full instance hour for volume storage for every transition from a stopped state to a running state

+## Elastic IP ##
+- remains with an instance when the instance is stopped
+- if an EIP is attached to an instance that is associated to a different subnet -> instance will be dual-homed

 ## Limitations ##
 - key-pairs: 5000